mienaikoe/ziyu/Chapters/2-2-Chapter9.md

 "You won't be talking."

-She left the room, leaving a still-bleeding Kipnu to bandage himself.
-He bandaged the wound the way he had done for many of his patients, but it was markedly more difficult to do it for himself.
+She left the room, leaving a still-bleeding Kipnu barely standing.
+He bandaged the wound the way he had done for many of his patients, but it was markedly more difficult to do it for himself in such a state.
 Once bandaged, he realized that he was still freezing and without clothing. _This must be some initiation or something.
 I can't just leave, I have nowhere to go._ He stood himself up and walked to the entryway, reaffirming his own existence before he went into the next room.

 The room had nearly hundreds of people forming two lines that surrounded Shinna and him.
 They all had the same blue luminescent markings as yesterday but they were silent now, staring at him like he was some prize. _Why is everyone here?
 What are they looking at me for?_